 Tele-abortion

 Telehealth has become a crucial method for providing abortion services, particularly medication abortions, which can now be accessed remotely following FDA policy changes in 2021 and 2023.
-Patients complete an online questionnaire, and if eligible, medications are mailed to them35
+Patients complete an online questionnaire, and if eligible, medications are mailed to them37.

 However, some states impose restrictions that limit telehealth access, with 12 out of 36 states allowing abortion having specific limitations as of March 2024.
-Legal challenges regarding medication abortion continue, while the SFP’s May 2024 #WeCount report indicates that 19% of abortions in December 2023 were via telehealth, with over 40,000 individuals accessing services through protective shield laws since July 202336.
+Legal challenges regarding medication abortion continue, while the SFP’s May 2024 #WeCount report indicates that 19% of abortions in December 2023 were via telehealth, with over 40,000 individuals accessing services through protective shield laws since July 202338.

 Interstate Travel

 The Guttmacher Institute’s Monthly Abortion Provision Study indicates that before the Dobbs decision, nearly one in ten individuals traveled out of state for an abortion in 2020.
-In 2023, this rate more than doubled, with about one in five (~171,000) patients seeking care across state lines37.
+In 2023, this rate more than doubled, with about one in five (~171,000) patients seeking care across state lines40.

 Illinois experienced the largest increase, with an estimated 37,300 patients traveling there for abortions.
-Other states like North Carolina, New Mexico, Florida, and Kansas also saw rises in out-of-state patients, though new gestational restrictions in Florida and North Carolina may reduce the 9,600 and 15,800 patients previously traveling to those states38.
+Other states like North Carolina, New Mexico, Florida, and Kansas also saw rises in out-of-state patients, though new gestational restrictions in Florida and North Carolina may reduce the 9,600 and 15,800 patients previously traveling to those states41.

 Online Abortion Searches

-What information are people searching online regarding abortion in <em>US?</em>
+What information are people searching online regarding abortion in US?

 The health care system provides information on safe abortion services; however, it is primarily organizations like the Guttmacher Institute and NGOs that research and provide critical data regarding abortion in the United States.